zitacconsulting/Decisions.VmWare/README.md

 ## Installation

-1. Download or compile the module and upload it via Decisions Portal (System > Administration > Features).
+Download or compile the module and upload it via Decisions Portal (System > Administration > Features).
-2. Configure system and queue settings as needed, then create queues and handlers.